xcart/xcart-docs/_pages/devs_en/misc/addon_hooks.md

 identifier: ref_1QVXYYLq
 title: Addon Hooks
 order: 100
-published: false
+published: true
 keywords:
   - hook messages
   - module hooks
   - addon hooks
 version: X-Cart 5.4.0.x and later
 ---
-Upgrade hooks are programming code used to perform certain operations with data in the process of X-Cart core or X-Cart addon upgrades.
-This includes such operations as the addition of new data to the database, updating of existing data, removal of outdated data, conversion of the data storage format and the like.
+Addon hooks are programming code used to perform certain operations with data in the process of executing the events like addon installation, removal, activation, deactivation and rebuild.

 {# toc #}